Detecting birds with the Raspberry Pi

 Project Overview

-I will need data and train a model that will recognize birds instead of cars for example.
-Otherwise, I have to sift through the images manually.
-The Raspberry Pi will use a models made by Microsoft’s Lobe1 to filter out all photos without.
-Results will be stored in a neat manner afterwards.
-As a final step, the pictures will be subdivided in visits.
+I needed data to train a model that recognizes birds instead of cars, for example.
+Otherwise, I would still have to sift through images manually.
+The Raspberry Pi uses a model created with Microsoft’s Lobe1 to filter out photos without birds.
+The results are stored neatly afterwards.
+As a final step, the pictures are subdivided into visits.
 The process looks like this:

 The Data

 Over the course of a year, I took pictures of birds that came to the feeder.
-I used the PI-TIMOLO2 library on the Raspberry Pi 3B in combination with the camera module.
+I used the PI-TIMOLO2 library on a Raspberry Pi 3B in combination with the camera module.
 Every time movement is detected, a picture is taken and stored.
-After a year of storing pictures the dataset consists of 994 images of birds and 994 images of “non-birds”.
-Even though the script can be configured to only take photos of fast moving and large (close) objects, false positives can’t be entirely prevented.
+After a year of collecting images, the dataset consists of 994 pictures of birds and 994 pictures of non-birds.
+Even though the script can be configured to only take photos of fast moving and large objects, false positives can’t be entirely prevented.
 Cars and other vehicles are often captured as well.
-The first model will only be trained to recognize a bird.
-This will make the subsequent second model to determine the species more accurate.
-In the next steps, I will use Lobe, Python and MySQL to load and prepare the data, train and deploy the model and save the pictures.
+The first model is only trained to recognize whether a bird is present.
+This makes the subsequent second model, which will determine the species, more accurate.
+In the next steps, I use Lobe, Python, and MySQL to load and prepare the data, train and deploy the model, and save the pictures.

-In comparison to big datasets, 1988 pictures isn’t that much to train the first model with.
-Lobe made the dataset larger with a technique called image data augmentation.
-Every picture is somewhat modified to expand the amount of data available.
-For every image, Lobe makes five random variations.
+In comparison to large datasets, 1,988 pictures is not that much to train the first model with.
+Lobe increases the dataset size using a technique called image data augmentation.
+Every picture is slightly modified to expand the amount of data available.
+For each image, Lobe creates five random variations.

 Step 1 - Separating birds from the rest

-Now that I have a lot more data, it’s time to build the first model.
-This is the whole ‘brains of the operation’ that will decide if something is a bird or not.
-The photos, separated in directories for each class, are loaded into Lobe.
-The software start training directly after importing the data.
-While it’s great that the software does most of the work, most autonomy is lost.
+Now that I have more data, it’s time to build the first model.
+This is the brain of the operation that decides whether something is a bird or not.
+The photos, separated into directories for each class, are loaded into Lobe.
+The software starts training directly after importing the data.
+While it’s great that the software does most of the work, a lot of autonomy is lost.
 The inner workings are predefined and not customizable.
-The only parameter I have influence over, is whether to focus on accuracy or speed when building the model.
-Since it’s more compatible with the Raspberry Pi, I chose the latter.
+The only parameter I can influence is whether the model focuses on accuracy or speed.
+Since speed is more compatible with the Raspberry Pi, I chose that option.

 Step 2 – Storing the images

-When the Raspberry Pi takes images of identified birds, every separate photo is stored in a MySQL database.
-For each file the name, date and time and the accuracy of the prediction are stored.
-I chose to store the names of files (which are unique) rather than the images themselves, and let other programming figure out the logic when retrieving raw data.
+When the Raspberry Pi captures images of identified birds, each photo is stored in a MySQL database.
+For every file, the name, date and time, and prediction accuracy are stored.
+I chose to store file names rather than the images themselves, and let other parts of the software handle the logic when retrieving the raw data.

-Photos are taken in succession if a bird keeps moving around so multiple images can belong to the same visit.
-Every night a Python script runs to divide images into different visits.
-These have a time of arrival, time of departure and the length of the visit in seconds.
-Photos that belong together get the same ID to keep them apart.
-A visit consists of images that are taken within 20 seconds of each other.
-The database used looks like this:
+Photos are taken in succession if a bird keeps moving around, so multiple images can belong to the same visit.
+Every night, a Python script runs to divide images into separate visits.
+These visits have a time of arrival, time of departure, and a duration in seconds.
+Photos that belong together receive the same ID to keep visits separate.
+A visit consists of images taken within 20 seconds of each other.
+The database structure looks like this:

-The ‘Species’ table and other columns related to it are currently not in use.
-I plan to make a second model that recognizes the species of bird one day.
-This is a future project but I already added it to the database design.
-Photos without birds are not that interesting but not entirely useless.
-They will not be saved in a database but moved to a different folder and not deleted.
-This data can be used to someday make a new version of the model, but with more data.
+The Species table and related columns are currently not in use.
+I plan to build a second model that recognizes bird species in the future.
+This is outside the scope of the current project, but I already accounted for it in the database design.
+Photos without birds are not particularly interesting, but not entirely useless either.
+They are not saved in the database, but moved to a different folder instead of being deleted.
+This data can be used later to retrain or improve the model with more examples.
+When training prediction models, volume is an important factor.

 Step 3 – Visualizing the data

-The last step is to analyze and visualize the data.
+The final step is analyzing and visualizing the data.
 A graphical representation makes it easier to spot patterns.
-Please note that up to this point, the diversity in species is not high.
-Only the Eurasian Blue Tit, Great Tit and a single European Robin visited the feeder.
-The data to this date only represents these species.
-Let’s look at some basic facts about the data and visits thus far:
+At this point, species diversity is still limited.
+Only Eurasian Blue Tits, Great Tits, and a single European Robin have visited the feeder so far.
+The data currently only represents these species.
+Let’s look at some basic facts about the visits up to this point:

-The average visit last only a couple of seconds apparently.
-Birds, cautious by nature, don’t take the time to enjoy a meal and quickly move on instead.
-Since the camera can only take a single photo every four seconds, I adjusted the length of visits to this.
-An image of a higher resolution takes a bit longer to capture.
-This is a conscious tradeoff between having a slightly less accurate reading on the length of visits, but also having nice pictures to look at.
+The average visit lasts only a few seconds.
+Birds are cautious by nature and don’t take much time to enjoy a meal before moving on.
+Since the camera can only take one photo every four seconds, I adjusted the visit duration logic accordingly.
+Capturing higher resolution images takes slightly longer.
+This is a conscious tradeoff between a slightly less precise measurement of visit length and having better quality photos to keep training models with.

-I started off by visualizing the data as a time series.
-A line shows the increase and decrease of the sum of visits per day and grouped by month. (click on a graph to enlarge)
+I started by visualizing the data as a time series.
+A line chart shows the increase and decrease in the total number of visits per day, grouped by month. (click on a graph to enlarge)

 This chart shows that the data is irregular and that some months have no entries at all.
-This is caused by downtime for maintenance on the Raspberry Pi, figuring out the correct settings when starting the project and forgetting to refill the feeder.
-I concluded that more data with coverage on all months is needed.
-In the meantime, I will use averages for the data I do have.
+This is caused by maintenance downtime on the Raspberry Pi, experimenting with settings early in the project, and occasionally forgetting to refill the feeder.
+I concluded that more complete data coverage is needed.
+In the meantime, I use averages for the data that is available.

-Next, I made bar charts of the average amount of visits per month and hours in a day with Matplotlib5.
-This gives some more insight in the lives of birds when it comes to foraging.
+Next, I created bar charts showing the average number of visits per month and per hour of the day using Matplotlib5.
+This provides more insight into bird foraging behavior.

-The left graph shows average visits per month.
-As expected, birds look for extra food during the winter.
-In these months, food from natural resources becomes more scarce and a helping hand is required.
-Less expected is the increase of visits in May.
-This makes sense because there are more mouths to feed since most younglings hatch during this period.
-The sudden rise in visits is surprising however.
-Gathering more data will tell if this is a gradual increase in reality, or indeed an abrupt boost in visits.
+The chart on the left shows average visits per month.
+As expected, birds look for extra food during the winter months.
+Natural food sources become more scarce during this period, so additional feeding helps.
+A less expected result is the increase in visits during May.
+This likely happens because there are more mouths to feed, as most young birds hatch during this time.
+The sudden rise is still surprising.
+Gathering more data will show whether this is actually a gradual increase or a sharp spike.

-The bar chart on the right shows the average frequency of visits for every hour of the day.
-This gives a more detailed view of foraging patterns.
-It shows two distinct periods in which birds are active and looking for a meal.
-The first one start in the morning and peaks just before midday.
-After some downtime during the afternoon, birds return for a late night snack before having a good night’s sleep.
-This is a broad assumption based on an average spanning almost two years.
-Maybe visiting hours differ when looking at individual months.
-This can be visualized with a heatmap.
-The darker the color, the more frequent the visits are.
+The bar chart on the right shows the average visit frequency for each hour of the day.
+This reveals two distinct active periods.
+The first starts in the morning and peaks just before midday.
+After a quieter afternoon, birds return for a late evening meal before settling down for the night.
+This is a broad conclusion based on averages across nearly two years.
+Visiting hours may differ per month, which can be visualized using a heatmap.
+Darker colors indicate more frequent visits.

 What's next?

 These findings conclude the project for now.
-The Raspberry Pi can now automatically gather new data and add it to the database.
-The next step is creating more fluid graphs that will update when new images are added.
-A way of getting daily reports would also be nice.
-The more the dataset grows, the more detailed the insights will be.
+The Raspberry Pi can automatically collect new data and add it to the database.
+A next step would be creating more dynamic graphs that update as new images are added.
+Daily reports would also be useful.
+As the dataset grows, the insights will become more detailed.

-Another step is adding a second model to recognize the species of bird.
-This will add even more value to the dataset as different kinds of birds might have different patterns when looking for food.
-This will certainly be a challenge since a lot of data is needed to train this model.
-Unfortunately, I can’t control the species of bird that come visit me either.
-When I get to this, it will be added to my portfolio as a different project.
+Another future step is adding a second model to recognize bird species.
+This would add significant value, as different species may have different foraging patterns.
+This will be challenging, as a large amount of training data is required.
+Unfortunately, I can’t control which bird species decide to visit my feeder.
+When I get around to this, it will be added to my portfolio as a separate project.